Doctor of Nursing Practice (BSN to DNP)

 Advanced Practice Registered Nurses (APRN)

-- Master’s Degree or Doctor of Nursing Practice in Nursing from an accredited university
+- Holds a Doctor of Nursing Practice or Master’s degree in Nursing from an accredited university

-- Current RN and APRN licenses in Kansas, Nebraska, Oklahoma
+- Maintains current RN and APRN licenses in Kansas, Nebraska, Oklahoma

-- Experience: minimum of one year of experience in an advanced clinical practice role
+- Experience: Has a minimum of one year of experience in an advanced clinical practice role

-- Expertise and practice as relevant to the course objectives
+- Demonstrate expertise and clinical practice relevant to the course objectives

 Physicians

-- Doctor of Medicine or Osteopathy from an accredited university
+- Holds a Doctor of Medicine or Osteopathy degree from an accredited university

-- Experience: minimum of one year of experience in family practice or internal medicine
+- Experience: Has a minimum of one year of experience in family practice or internal medicine

-- Expertise and practice as relevant to the course objectives
+- Demonstrate expertise and clinical practice relevant to the course objectives

 Other Masters-Prepared Health Care Providers (including PAs)

-- Proof of National Board Certification (if applicable)
+- Provide proof of National Board certification (if applicable)

-- Experience: minimum of one year of experience in a clinical practice role
+- Experience: Has a minimum of one year of experience in a clinical practice role

-- Expertise and practice as relevant to the course objectives
+- Demonstrate expertise and clinical practice relevant to the course objectives

 What You’ll Learn: